joegreene/Spring-2014-CS-Lab--SI-/Week 6/README.md

 help if you're stuck on this.

 ####Why create psuedocode?
-Although there are many reasons, here are the two that come up to my mind right now:
+Two main reasons I can think of right now:
   1. Organization & Cleanliness
     - Especially when creating big projects, it's good to have a set list of instructions you can refer to.
       Without psuedocode or some sort of agenda to refer to, it's easy to lose track of what you're building